 “Thank you.”
 Kaidus gave her a quick bow of gratitude before he left to pursue his purpose.

 Master Juvol watched as the child headed for the fourth floor stairs.
-She was not been aware of it until the headmaster’s notice this morning, but this quiet child who she met just a couple of days ago, is one walking towards the summit of magic.
+She had not been aware of it until the headmaster’s notice earlier that morning, but the quiet child whom she had just met a couple of days ago was one walking towards the summit of magic.

 Kaidus elected for rumors and stories instead of going after the published studies.

 Starting from shelf 76, he was reading through scrolls and bound books of stories that recounted eye witness events.

 His goal is trying to pinpoint specific or general location of sightings.
 Records of Any abnormal drakall year after year or generation after generation.

 Delirious man in the village of Caleor claims … covered in thick fur, devouring an Orshun in front of him as he broke through the thicket.
 Stared straight at him then took off with the deer in its jaws …”

 “Zanaeos 1189: Soqu-11.
 Kulis.

 Villagers of Thernus claim to have seen Duzons, or spectral entities, wandering the forests nearby … Lord Fraeton send a team of knights to investigate … nothing conclusive.”

 He was not having much luck this time either.
 As master Juvol had stated earlier, the shelves were littered with short stories about random events.
 There were thousands upon thousands of records to look through.